 A better question might be: “When have we been overly programmed by stress and when do the costs of that adaptation outweigh the benefits?”

 “Our goal isn’t a life without stress,” Stanford University neurobiologist Robert M. Sapolsky says.
 “The idea is to have the right amount of stress.”
 That means stressors that are short-lived and manageable.

 While it is often true that the goal is to have short-lived stresses that are manageable.
-It is also true that a short-lived stress or an acute stresses can be just as, if not more, damaging.
+It is also true that a short-lived stress or an acute stress can be just as, if not more, damaging.
 For example, a short stress can adapt a system inappropriately.
 Either making that system hyper-reactive or using resources like energy and nutrients ineffectively.
 A short term stress early in life can also make other stressors occurring later in life more stressful than we’d typically expect.

 A stress is ultimately something that elicits activation of the body and brain to tell us that something in our environment needs our attention.
 However, stress is not just immediate dangers like tigers, bears and sharks.
 Stress is also the plain and mundane.
 Stress keeps us alert, awake, active, adapting and reacting properly to all sorts of rewards and threats.